-On December 16, 2013, the Group's BOD approved an appropriation of the retained earnings amounting to a total of P4.7 billion which include yard and berth development as well as equipment acquisition over the next 3 years.
-On December 19, 2014, the Group's BOD approved a budget amounting to P8.0 billion for capital expenditure which includes yard and berth development as well as construction of new facilities and equipment acquisition over the next 3 years.
+On December 18, 2015, the Group's BOD approved the reversal to the unappropriated retained earnings of the amount of P2.6 billion out of the already approved appropriation of P4.7 billion, for capital expenditure for 2014 and 2015.
+Furthermore, the Group's BOD approved an appropriation of the retained earnings amounting to P4.0 billion for capital expenditures which include yard and berth development as well as equipment acquisition over the next 2 years.
+The Groups' BOD also approved on the same date a budget amounting to P9.4 billion for capital expenditures which include yard and berth development as well as construction of new facilities and equipment acquisition over the next 3 years.
 The capital expenditure will strengthen the Company's operations and capability to handle growth.
-The three-year capital expenditure will be sourced from internal funds.
+The three-year capital expenditures will be sourced from internal funds.